q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 On above block of code, we tried to load a model.
 I am not going to describe much here but we are printing summary and then checking if the prediction from original model and loaded model is right or wrong.
 If our model is loaded properly, then the array of all `True` will be printed.

 ## Upsample Layer
 Note that, `Pooling Layer` can be called as downsampling layer because it takes samples of pixels and returns new image with shape lesser than original image.
 And the opposite of this layer is `Upsample Layer`.
 Upsample layer generally increase the size of shape, in more simple words, it zooms the image.
 And if we see to the configuration of `YOLO(You Only Look Once)` authors have used multiple times `Upsample Layer`.
-For simpler case, i am doing the pixels expansion.
+For simpler case, I am doing the pixels expansion.
 Lets take an example(on my case):

 $$